SamyMekk/samymekk.github.io/_teaching/2024-probability-theory-L3.md

 ## About organisation

-I may be giving some lectures at ENSAE Paris for the course of [Probability Theory](https://www.ensae.fr/courses/113) taught by Victor-Emmanuel Brunel starting at the second semester of the academic year 2024-2025.
+I will  be giving some lectures at ENSAE Paris for the course of [Probability Theory](https://www.ensae.fr/courses/113) taught by Victor-Emmanuel Brunel starting at the second semester of the academic year 2024-2025.

 ## Link to the exercice sheets